Assassinations of George Moscone and Harvey Milk

-On November 27, 1978, San Francisco Mayor George Moscone and San Francisco Supervisor Harvey Milk were shot and killed in San Francisco City Hall by former Supervisor Dan White.
-On the morning of that day, Moscone intended to announce that the Supervisor position White resigned from would be given to someone else.
-White, angered, entered City Hall before the scheduled announcement time and first shot Moscone in the Mayor's office, then Harvey Milk in White's former office space, before escaping the building.
-Board of Supervisors President Dianne Feinstein first announced Moscone and Milk's deaths to the media, and because of Moscone's death, succeeded him as Acting Mayor of San Francisco.
+On November 27, 1978, George Moscone, the 37th mayor of San Francisco, and Harvey Milk, a member of the San Francisco Board of Supervisors, were both shot and killed inside San Francisco City Hall by former supervisor Dan White.
+On the morning of that day, Moscone intended to announce that the Supervisor position from which White had previously resigned would be given to someone else.
+White, angered, entered City Hall before the scheduled announcement and first shot Moscone in the Mayor's office, then Milk in White's former office space, before escaping the building.
+Board of Supervisors president Dianne Feinstein first announced Moscone and Milk's deaths to the media, and because of Moscone's death, succeeded him as acting mayor.

-Dan White was charged with first-degree murder with circumstances that made him eligible for the death penalty.
-However, in a trial verdict reached on May 21, 1979, White was convicted of the lesser crime of voluntary manslaughter.
-The verdict sparked the "White Night riots" in San Francisco that evening, and led to the state of California abolishing the diminished capacity criminal defense.
-It also led to the urban legend of the "Twinkie defense", as many media reports had incorrectly described the defense as having attributed White's diminished capacity to the effects of sugar-laden junk food.
+White was charged with first-degree murder with circumstances that made him eligible for the death penalty.
+However, on May 21, 1979, White was convicted of the lesser crime of voluntary manslaughter and was sentenced to seven years' imprisonment, which resulted in the White Night riots and the abolition of the diminished capacity criminal defense in California.
+It also led to the commonly cited "Twinkie defense", as the defense had stated in passing that White's diminished capacity was partially evidenced by his consumption of sugar-laden junk food.
 White committed suicide in 1985, a year and a half after his release from prison.

-Feinstein was elected by the Board of Supervisors to become the first female Mayor of San Francisco on December 4, 1978, a title she would hold for the next ten years.
-She eventually became a United States Senator for California.
+Feinstein was elected by the Board of Supervisors to become the first female mayor of San Francisco on December 4, 1978, a title she would hold for the next ten years.
+She eventually became a United States senator for California until her death in 2023.

 Preceding events

-In the mid-1970s, the San Francisco Bay Area and the City of San Francisco in particular was facing a series of bomb threats and actual bombings directed against government targets, largely attributed to the leftist militant New World Liberation Front.
-These bombings had begun in the Fall of 1975 and continued into 1977.
-The Mayor of San Francisco and several City Supervisors had had bombs mailed to them and/or had bomb threats made against them, and City Hall itself received threats.
-On February 9, 1977, new tighter security began at City Hall to protect the Mayor and City Supervisors, including locking most entrances, and providing guards and metal detectors at public entrances, measures which had remained through 1978.
+In the mid-1970s, San Francisco and the surrounding Bay Area were the scene of a series of anti-government bombings largely attributed to the New World Liberation Front, a leftist militant group.
+Members of the city government, including the mayor, had received bombs in the mail or were subjected to bomb threats, as was City Hall itself.
+On February 9, 1977, a tighter security regime began at City Hall to protect the mayor and members of the San Francisco Board of Supervisors, including locking most entrances, and providing security guards and metal detectors at public entrances, measures which had remained through 1978.